engisalor/sketch-grammar-explorer/README.md

 **Too many requests**

-Sketch Engine monitors API activity and will block excessive calls or other activity outside of their FUP.
+Sketch Engine will block API use outside of their FUP.
 While learning the API, test calls selectively, slowly, and avoid repeated identical calls.

 **API usage**

 To learn more about the API, it's helpful to inspect network activity while using the Sketch Engine interface.
-Importantly, Sketch Engine has internal API methods that are unusable for external API calls, so copy-pasting certain methods won't always work.
-The API is also actively developed and syntax/functionalities may change.
+Importantly, Sketch Engine has some internal API methods that won't work if copy-pasted into SGEX calls.

 **Double-checking accuracy**

 Before relying heavily on the API, it's a good idea to practice trying the same queries both in a web browser and via API to make sure the results are identical.

-**Saving and converting calls**
+**Saving and converting input files**

-`parse()` is used to read API calls, but it can save call dictionaries and convert them to/from JSON and YAML files.
-Use `dest="<filepath>"` to save an object to file with the desired format.
+`parse()` reads input files, but it can also save call dictionaries and convert them to/from JSON/YAML formats using `dest="<filepath>"`.

 **Logging and error handling**